tensorflow/minigo/testing/README.md

 ## Components

 - `../test.sh`: the actual tests that are run.
-TODO(somebody): Change this to output junit/XML and Prow will split out the tests.
+TODO(#188): Change this to output junit/XML and Prow will split out the tests.
 - `Dockerfile`: Run the tests in this container (and pull in test-infra stuff as the runner).
 - `Makefile`: Build the Dockerfile
 - `bootstrap_v2.sh`: The Prow wrapper.
 You'll notice that `bootstrap_v2.sh`